 I also like the style of the XTS 5000 and the strong reputation it has among the Motorola community: first-responders and P25 HAM operators.
 The styling still wears well through time, and it is a clean design.
 It fits well in the hand, and it is comfortable hanging on the belt.
 It is responsive without being overly aggressive — in other words, the ergonomics work well in all circumstances — the knobs are big enough to manipulate with gloves, and the navigation from channel:channel is simple and intuitive.

-The reputation the XTS 5000 has in the first-responders and HAM operators is solid and full of respect.
+The reputation the XTS 5000 has with the first-responders is solid and full of respect.
 First-responders throughout the world still use the XTS 5000 and won’t give it up for the APX-series.
 HAM P25 operators carry it with pride knowing their TX is gonna sound excellent in analog and P25 repeaters.

 Like all Motorolas, the XTS 5000 was built with RX and TX first — all the features and housing are secondary.
 So, all Motorolas, regardless of age, will always sound booming.